lase-peco/localization/README.md

 ``` php
 route('locale', [$key]) // $key = "en" or "de" or ...
 ```

-The route sets the application language to the selected language.
+Or make a get request to `/local/{$local}`, this will set the application language to the selected language.

 ### Time format